brodieaustin/poisoned-well-novel/index.md

 ***

-The shaggy beast pulling the cart wasn't a horse and couldn't be whipped up to a brisk trot.
+<a id="update"></a>The shaggy beast pulling the cart wasn't a horse and couldn't be whipped up to a brisk trot.
 All that Manan could do was fret in the back hidden under loose planks on the floor.
 With a heavy cloth thrown over everything, the space was cramped and hot.
 It didn't help being so close to the girl, either.

 The woman had helped Manan wrap the girl back up carefully before easing her into the shallow channel.
 The woman had shrugged at the cut on the girl's leg.
 The blood was already drying and crusting in place.
 "At least she's no bleeder," the woman said.
 They shoved her him, then Manan wiggled in next to her, hoping that the cart wouldn't go up in flames.